 Salinas Chinatown is an historical “gold mountain.”
-Established on Soledad Street in 1893 after the first Chinatown burned down, Salinas’ Chinatown is the largest, active Chinatown between San Francisco and Los Angeles.
+Established by Chinese merchants on Soledad Street in 1893 after the first Chinatown burned down, Salinas’ Chinatown is the largest, active Chinatown between San Francisco and Los Angeles.
 It is an important crossroads in California immigrant history.

 Chinatown, 1928.
 Photo: Ahtye family collection.